The Weight You Carry

 Silence in the Storm

-Consider the time when Jesus withdrew to Ephraim, away from the crowds and the plots of those who sought to harm Him.
-Even the Son of God needed space to breathe, to be with His disciples, and to prepare for the greatest work of all.
-Your need for rest is holy.
+Consider the time when Jesus withdrew to Ephraim, away from the crowds and the hostile plots of those who sought His life.
+Even the Son of God, in His perfect humanity, recognized the necessity of withdrawing from the noise of the world to commune with the Father.
+Your need for quietness, for space to breathe, and for spiritual retreat is not a sign of failure; it is holy.

-God is not afraid of your silence.
-He is not angered by your tears.
-He sits with you in the wilderness of your mind, whispering truth over your fears.
+God is not afraid of your silence, nor is He angered by your tears.
+He sits with you in the wilderness of your mind, whispering eternal truths over your temporary fears.
 You are gathered by Him, scattered no more in your spirit.

 And not for that nation only, but that also he should gather together in one the children of God that were scattered abroad.— John 11:52, KJV